-Representing yourself in Court means you take responsibility for the tasks that a lawyer would otherwise do for you.
+Representing yourself in court means you take responsibility for the tasks that a lawyer would otherwise do for you.

-People who represent themselves are known as self-represented litigants.
+People who represent themselves in the court are known as self-represented litigants.

 In the Trial Division of the Supreme Court, individuals are allowed to represent themselves.
 Companies must be represented by a lawyer.
 If you are the sole director of a company and you wish to represent your company, you must get the Court's permission.
-Contact the Selfrepresented Litigant Coordinator if you need to discuss your situation.
+Contact the Self-represented Litigant Coordinator if you need to discuss your situation.